Fionajiangfj/Assignment1_COUNTRIES/README.md

-# Assignment1_COUNTRIES_API
- Advanced Android Dev - assignment 1

-# Practice on API call and CRUD operations in Google firestore database
+# Practice on API calls and CRUD operations in Google firestore database

 **Description:**